 The Community Partners Loan Pool (CPLP) program is a down payment assistance (DPA) program for low- and moderate-income home buyers.
 Eligible households can use CPLP funds to purchase a newly constructed or existing home that meets program standards.
-Also, CPLP assistance must be combined with either a NC Home Advantage MortgageTM or a USDA 502 Direct loan.
+Also, CPLP assistance must be combined with either a NC Home Advantage Mortgage^M or a USDA 502 Direct loan.
 Finally, home buyers must work with a CPLP Member to apply for CPLP assistance.

-NCHFA provides a fee for service to Members for each CPLP loan closed as well as certification fees for homes built or renovated to meet certain energy efficiency standards.
+North Carolina Housing Finance Agency ("NCHFA" or "Agency") provides a fee for service to Members for each CPLP loan closed as well as certification fees for homes built or renovated to meet certain energy efficiency standards.